-V-Day is nearly upon us.
-And whether you celebrate or not, having the skills to put together a good cheeseboard for two and ditch dinner just makes good, date-night relationship sense.
+Valentine’s Day is nearly upon us.
+And whether you celebrate or not, having the skills to put together a simple cheeseboard for two and ditch dinner just makes good, date-night relationship sense.
 I mean, who hasn’t come home exhausted on a Friday night and thrown a cheese plate or a charcuterie board on the table for a quick dinner?
 So why not plan for such an occasion instead of it being an afterthought?
 Ok, are you ready?
-Because I’m about to save your bacon and show you how to create a cheeseboard for two that will knock the socks off your Valentine.
+Because I’m about to save your bacon and show you how to create a perfect date night cheese board that will knock the socks off your Valentine.

 This year our Valentine’s Day will be a bit of a low-key affair.
-Mainly because my birthday is the day before, and I have a weekend full of festivities planned (and even a little mini-break with my Valentine!)
-After our trip home on Valentine’s Day I’ll pop together a cheeseboard for two for an easy dinner along with a bottle of wine.
+Mainly because it’s my birthday week, and I have a weekend full of festivities planned (and even a little mini-break with my Valentine!)
+After our trip home on Valentine’s Day I’ll pop together a cheese platter for two for an easy dinner along with a bottle of wine.

 As this is designed to be a meal rather than an appetizer, let’s go nuts.
-For two people aim for 3-4 kinds of cheese, and roughly 100g, or a small wedge of each.
+For two people aim for 3-4 types of cheese, and roughly 100g, or a small wedge of each.
 A good rule of thumb is to include a creamy white mold soft cheese, blue, semi hard cheese or cheddar, and mild goat cheese.
 While I usually like to theme my cheeseboards with a variety of cheeses, for Valentine’s Day, I suggest picking a few favorite kinds of cheese that are tried and tested.
 I went with…

 - Semi Hard – Shepherd’s Store – an Irish semi-hard, sheep milk, aged cheese.
 A favorite of mine and the perfect table cheese.

-- Blue – Saint Agur – a French classic.
+- Blue – – Shadows of Blue.
 Creamy and not overly strong for blue cheese.
 In my opinion, the best Australian cheese!

-- Fresh – a French Chevre – I moulded this one into a barrel shape and the rolled in dried flowers
+- Fresh – a French Chevre – I molded this one into a barrel shape and then sprinkled it with dried flowers

-- White Mould – Brilliat Savarin – a delectable, buttery wedge of perfectness!
+- White Mould, creamy cheese – Delice – a delectable, buttery wedge of perfectness!

 The extra bits

 These are the extra bits to turn this into the perfect cheese board.
 Crackers, always a minimum of two.
-I went with my favorite crackers, a black pepper lavosh, and homemade sourdough (not shown), and seeded breadsticks.
-Other great options are lavosh, flatbread, and seeded crackers
+I went with my favorite crackers, a black pepper lavosh, and homemade sourdough (not shown).
+Other great choices are water crackers, breadsticks, flatbread, and seeded crackers.

 Let’s crank this up a level

 See that fresh goat’s cheese I used.
-Try pressing with fresh herbs (fresh dill always is a treat), fresh edible flowers, or dried flowers, like I did with these Salade de Fleurs by popping some flowers onto a plate and gently rolling the cheese through the flowers.
-I love using these dried flowers on just a about anything, but against the goat’s cheese, they just make the whole cheeseboard pop!
+Try pressing or sprinkling with fresh herbs (fresh dill always is a treat), fresh edible flowers, or dried flowers, as I did with these Salade de Fleurs.
+To press, pop some flowers into a small bowl and gently roll the cheese through the flowers.
+I love using these dried flowers on just about anything, but against the goat’s cheese, they just make the whole cheeseboard pop!

 A glass of wine is my go-to and a classic cheese pairing.
-However, white wine, red wine, Pimms, a glass of fizz… Whatever floats your (and your Valentine’s) boat!
+However, white wine, red wine, Pimms, a glass of fizz… it’s whatever floats your (and your Valentine’s) boat!
 Cheese can be enjoyed with anything, so go nuts.
 Cocktail anyone?